-Nobody likes the termite.
-They get into the wood in our homes that can lead to infuriating and expensive repairs.
-What's to like.
+Nobody likes termites.
+They get into the wood in our homes and can lead to infuriating and expensive repairs.
+What's to like?

-It turns out, there's a lot to like about the termite; scientists study how termites build their "mounds" for clues to solving some of the world's most pressing problems, like mitigating the effects of drought, building colonies on Mars, and the creation of biofuels.
+It turns out, there's a lot to like termites.
+Scientists study how they build their mounds for clues to solving some of the world's most pressing problems, like mitigating the effects of drought, building colonies on Mars, and creating biofuels.

 Lastly, some believe termites work with joy and have a soul.
 You be the judge.

-- Lisa Margonelli - Author of Oil On the Brain: Petroleum’s Long Strange Trip To Your Tank and most recently, Underbug: An Obsessive Tale of Termites and Technology (@LisaMargonelli)
+- Lisa Margonelli - Author of Underbug: An Obsessive Tale of Termites and Technology

 Colin McEnroe and Jonathan McNicol contributed to this show.